Pros and Cons of Meditation

 Some may start feeling depressed as a consequence of their mindfulness.
 In these instances, even after stopping the practice, they continue to feel that way.
 So, meditation was not the practice that they thought it was.

 Disclaimer: The information provided in this blog post is for informational purposes only and should not be considered a substitute for professional medical advice.
 I am not a physician, and the content here is based on research and personal experience.
-It’s essential to consult with a qualified healthcare professional for personalized guidance on eye health or any medical concerns.
-Always seek the advice of your eye doctor or another qualified healthcare provider regarding any questions you may have about a medical condition.
+It’s essential to consult with a qualified healthcare professional for personalized guidance on mental health or any medical concerns.
+Always seek the advice of your doctor or another qualified healthcare provider regarding any questions you may have about a medical condition.